 - Debt: High-interest debt can weigh you down.
 It’s ok to save a little less for retirement in the name of paying down debt faster.
 You can work toward both goals, but just know where the bulk of your focus should be, based on your goals.

-- Emergency fund: Once you have a baseline established for retirement saving, you might want to focus on another goal, like building at least three to six months’ worth of expenses in an emergency fund.
+- Emergency fund: Once you have a baseline established for retirement saving, you might want to focus on another goal.
+Consider building at least three to six months’ worth of expenses in an emergency fund.

 - Other savings goals: Maybe you have goals like buying a home or starting a college fund.
 You don’t want to put your own retirement at risk to pay for your child’s college, though.
 Think about what you want your money to accomplish, and then go from there.

 Once your goals are met, go back to the 403(b) and considerably boost your retirement savings.
 In fact, it’s a good idea to boost your retirement savings each time your finances improve or you get a raise.

 Are There Other Ways to Prepare for Retirement?